Moss garden in Koyoto

 So overused that it was closed to the public in order to save it.

-QUICK LIST OF INCENTIVES AS OF JUNE 2015
+QUICK LIST OF INCENTIVES

 Renewable energy tax credits and rebates seem to come and go in a very arbitrary way.
 A check of federal, state, town, seller, installer and utility web sites (some of which are listed below) is the best before any purchase.
 Also get several estimates and talk to equipment owners.
 The qualifications, rules and paperwork are also a moving target.